mmikhasenko/JOB-PHD-LHCb-RUB-2023-08/README.md

 For further inquiries, please reach out to [mikhail.mikhasenko@cern.ch](mailto:mikhail.mikhasenko@cern.ch).

 ## Equal Opportunity:
 We are committed to fostering diversity in our group.
-Female students and those with non-traditional physics backgrounds are especially encouraged to apply.
+Female students and students with non-traditional physics backgrounds are especially encouraged to apply.